 the atmosphere permeate the concrete, eventually reaching the rebar, and cause unprotected rebar to corrode.
 Galvanized reinforcing steel, with its tenacious, durable zinc coating, is uniquely suited to withstand these rigors without causing detriment to the concrete.

-Revised in 2011, this 16-page publication will look at rebar corrosion, hot-dip galvanizing, and how galvanized rebar performs in concrete including design, specification, fabrication, and installation concerns.
+This 16-page publication will look at rebar corrosion, hot-dip galvanizing, and how galvanized rebar performs in concrete including design, specification, fabrication, and installation concerns.

 The AGA has translated this publication into Spanish.
 This publication is only available to download as PDFs.